 PPC (Pay per Click) is one most efficient and modern search engine marketing strategy used by companies in Singapore to boost website traffic and conversion rate.
-Just like any other digital marketing strategy, it is imperative to keep track of the results to know what works and what doesn’t for your brand.
+Just like any other methods when it comes to e-marketing in Singapore, it is imperative to keep track of the results to know what works and what doesn’t for your brand.
 You need to record a number of leads and number of sales that you get over a period.

 Today, we will look at three tips on how to ensure that you do not lose money on PPC advertising.